CLEARFIX Mobile LLC is dedicated to the restoration and preservation of old windows in historic homes and buildings.

 The original historic wood windows were meant to be repaired when they were fabricated.
 They have lasted for 70 to 100 or more years and were made from old growth wood, which is dense and repairable, unlike the disposable windows that are manufactured today.

 Taking the original windows out of an old house is like ripping out its’ heart and soul.
 One important architectural aspect of the building is destroyed, and in our opinion, reduces the value of the building.
 Once the historic windows are gone, they are gone for good!

-This is an old window sash in the process of restoration.
+This is an old window in process of restoration.

 Large, round window from a circa 1902 Oscar Martin house located in Doylestown Borough.

 It was in terrible shape and coming apart.
 Fully restored here, and back into the building.